 Here is Decision 27/11 in full, which explains the principle when a provisional ball has been played;

 A player entitled to play a provisional ball from the tee plays it into the same area as his original ball.
 The balls have identical markings and the player cannot distinguish between them.
-The following are various situations and the solutions, which are based on equity (Rule 1-4), when the above circumstances exist and one or both of the balls are found within a search of five minutes:
+Following are various situations and the solutions, which are based on equity (Rule 1-4), when the above circumstances exist and one or both of the balls are found within a search of five minutes:

 Situation 1: One ball is found in a water hazard and the other ball is not found.

 Solution 1: The ball that was found must be presumed to be the provisional ball.